LQDLove/Genetic-algorithms-for-face-recognition/Readme.md

 Use of genetic algorithms for face recognition using fitness ellipses.
 The file Reporte.pdf contains samples of outputs of this project.

 ## Requirements
-You need Python 2.7 and the following libraries: PIL, CV.
+You need the following requirements in order to run the project:
 - Python 2.7
 - PIL
 - CV